Education&Training

 1. For admissions, which universities are collaborating with CIMR?

-2. What are the admission methods available at the CIMR?
+2. What are the admission methods available at CIMR?

 Admission Targets: Fresh or former Master’s degree graduates